-Self-Exclusion is a process that allows a person to request to be excluded from legalized gaming activities in Pennsylvania casinos, and to be prohibited from collecting any winnings, recovering any losses, or accepting complimentary gifts or services or any other thing of value from any licensed facility.
+Casino Self-exclusion is a process that allows a person to request to be excluded from legalized gaming activities within a casino and offsite venues.
+Individuals who enroll in self-exclusion are prohibited from collecting any winnings, recovering any losses or accepting complimentary gifts or services or any other thing of value from any licensed facility.

 How do I get placed on the Casino Self-Exclusion list?

-A person may have his or her name placed on the Self-Exclusion list by submitting, in person, a completed request for Self-Exclusion to the Pennsylvania Gaming Control Board.
-The instructions form can be found on the PGCB website.
-The submission may be made in person by scheduling an appointment at the PGCB Harrisburg Office, one of the PGCB’s regional offices, or a PGCB office in a licensed facility.
+A person may have his or her name placed on the Self-Exclusion list by submitting a completed request for Self-Exclusion to the Pennsylvania Gaming Control Board.
+The instructions can be found on the PGCB website.

 Can I place a family member with a gambling problem on the list?

 No. A person cannot place another person on the Self-Exclusion list.
 Placement on the list is entirely voluntary and must be done by the individual seeking exclusion.